PrairieLearn/PrairieLearn/sync/process.md

 * We rename a question that is referenced by one or more assessments.
 We'll need a full sync to handle this properly.

 The first case is the only one that we can optimize with a partial sync.
 Given that, I propose that we don't attempt to be clever with renames.
 Whatever piece of code is handling edits should detect a rename and unconditionally do a full sync.

+Normally, we'll be able to gracefully recover from a failure to load/find `infoCourse.json`.
+However, the only case where we can't do this is if the course does not yet exist in the database.
+We need to check for that, and if that's the case, prevent syncing until we can ensure that the course either is in the DB or will be created.